mgifford/drupal-security/src/server.rst

 login credentials.
 Very few people use `GPG to encrypt emails`_ because it is cumbersome, but confidential documents should be encoded/decoded with this type of protection.
 You can request that the password not be sent using the same medium so it will be difficult to intercept.
+At the very minimum, try to ensure passwords are sent separately from the rest of the authentication data.
+This provides
-Minimally passwords can be sent in a separate email, but this provides only a slightly more obscure means to stop this information from being intercepted.
+a slightly more obscure means to stop this information from being intercepted.
 Ideally credentials would be sent with a tool similar to NoteShred_ which can delete a password after it is viewed without leaving an email archive of the information.
+However it is sent, change your password immediately after receiving it.

 Most web hosts send all of the credentials together, therefore, the first step after getting access is to log in and change the root password.
 Unencrypted